Ruslan-Panenko/fastapi-jenkins1/README.md

 ## Initial Setup

-Don't forget to put secrets.json to src/app/core/
+Go to src/app/core/ and copy secrets.json.example into secrets.json and change your secrets.

 ## Development Setup